[Originally published: March 31, 2021. Updated: Aug. 23, 2021]

 On May 10, the Food and Drug Administration (FDA) authorized the use of Pfizer-BioNTech’s COVID-19 vaccine for adolescents between ages 12 and 15.
-The clearance is an amendment to the existing emergency use authorization for the Pfizer vaccine for ages 16 and up.
 Later that week, the Centers for Disease Control and Prevention (CDC) recommended its use in 12- to 15-year olds, clearing the way for vaccination in that age group to begin.

 With schools soon wrapping up for the summer and vacations on the horizon, the news is welcome to many pandemic-weary families.